abhinavk07/aws-ecs-fargate-demo/README.md

 The [vpc](terraform/modules/vpc) module turned out to be much bigger than I originally thought I need.
 The reason mainly was that I wanted to make the demonstration as real-like as possible, e.g. putting ECS to private subnet, providing [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) and other security features.
 Those decisions rippled to the VPC in that sense that I needed to add some extra infra boilerplate, e.g. needed to add a nat public subnet since ECS cannot pull images from the private subnet unless it has a route table to a nat in a public subnet which directs traffic to internet gateway etc.

+I did cut some corners, though.
+E.g. there is just one nat gateway in one availability zone serving all private subnets in different availability zones.
+This would not be that much of a problem in real-world production since the nat is just needed in the initialization of the ECS / task definition (booting Docker containers) to pull the Docker image from ECR.
+But it would be easy to add a dedicated nat to each availability zone (adding expenses - one of the reasons I added just one nat in this exercise).

 ## ECR module

 The [ecr](terraform/modules/ecr) module is pretty simple: it defines the only repository we need in this demonstration, the "java-crm-demo" repository.